MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-07-limit-the-number-of-devices-per-authenticated-user.md

 }
 ```

-If the maximum allowed devices has reached the defined limit, the Security Check persist it in the registration context public attributes, so it will be available for lookup later on `introspect` method.
-Depending on the `autoLogout` configuration, the Security Check either stop the current login process or enforce logout on another logged-in device and allows this device to login.
+If the maximum allowed devices has reached the defined limit, the Security Check persists this in the registration context public attributes, so it will be available for lookup later on using the `introspect` method.
+Depending on the `autoLogout` configuration, the Security Check either blocks the login process on the current device, or enforces a logout on another device to allow the user to login on the current device.

 ``` java
 private boolean isCurrentDeviceAllowedToLogin(String userName) {